akankshanb/Bot-Engine/DEPLOY.md

 # Milestone: DEPLOYMENT

 In the previous milestone, we implemented the services required for your use cases and implemented interaction with a bot.
-In this milestone, you will be demonstrating a fully deployed version of your bot for use in a Mattermost environment.
+In this milestone, we will be demonstrating a fully deployed version of our bot for use in a Mattermost environment.

-## Deployment

-Using a configuring management tool, you must fully provision and configure a remote environment for your bot.
-You should largely be able to reuse homework materials but adopted for your bot.

 ### Deployment steps
 #### Pre-requisites